vamshedhar/Yelp-Review-Rating-Prediction/README.md

 To perform multi-class Logistic Regression, we used one Vs all strategy.
 This strategy involves training a single classifier per class, with the samples of that class as positive samples and all other samples as negatives.
 While predicting a class for test sample we apply all classifiers to the unseen sample and predict the label k for which the corresponding classifier reports the highest probability score.

 <img src="https://raw.githubusercontent.com/vamshedhar/YelpReviewImages/master/LR.png" alt="Logistic Regression" width="400" />

+We performed data cleaning which include removal of punctuations, stop words and stemming (using python library function Porter Stemming) and extracted meaningful content from each review.
+We then constructed feature vector for each review in the dataset using python library function TfidfVectorizer imported from the package sklearn.feature_extraction.text.
+Inputs for TfidfVectorizer: maximum document frequency, maximum features to be extracted, language to remove stop words and ngram range.We have considered following values for inputs:

+	max_df=0.90 (To eliminate words with maximum frequency) max_features=500 (To retain words with highest importance and limit dimensions of the feature vectors avoiding memory out of space exception) stop_words='english'
+	ngram_range= (1,2) (We have chosen unigrams and bigrams to capture the effect of phrases like “not good”)

+Tuning Parameters: As a convergence criterion in finding beta coefficients we have fixed number of iterations to be run.
+For Gradient Descent to work we must set the alpha (learning rate) to an appropriate value.
+This parameter determines how fast or slow we will move towards the optimal coefficients.
+If the λ is very large we might skip the optimal solution.
+If it is too small, we might need too many iterations to converge to the best values.
+We ran our model for different alpha values and observed highest accuracy for alpha=0.001 and number of iterations=10.

+To test our model, we take a review from user, add it to the training set and build tfidf vectors again using the vectorizer function mentioned above since it does not keep track of idfs of all the words.

 #### Logistic Regression in action
 <img src="https://raw.githubusercontent.com/vamshedhar/YelpReviewImages/master/LR.gif" alt="Logistic Regression in Action" width="800" />